STomoya/erase_exif/README.md

     - Erase only corrupt EXIF.

-        Fast, but does not reduce file size.
+        Fast, but does not reduce file size in total.

     ```python
     from erase_exif import erase_corrupt_exif